 The energy in a battery is stored using chemicals.
-Batteries come in varying sizes and forms not all batteries are rechargeable, so it is important to be sure a battery is rechargeable.
-The figure below shows a large rechargeable battery.
+Some batteries cannot be charged, like the small AA sizes while the larger ones which we use with Hydro panels can be charged using electrical energy.
+The figure below shows a rechargeable battery.
 Car batteries are rechargeable and though can be used, they are not ideal in a small for large electrical loads over long periods.
 In well-designed systems special deep cycle batteries are used.
-These are more expensive but are able to take greater discharge and loads and recharge cycles.
+These are more expensive but can take greater discharge and loads and recharge cycles.